-#12 - This is a pretty decent competition, although it definitely doesn’t include current wearer Michael Raffl.
-Gary Dornhoefer staked the first claim to it, and more recently Simon Gagne had an excellent run for the team, ranking ninth all-time in goals by a Flyer.
+#12 - This is a pretty decent competition.
+Gary Dornhoefer staked the first claim to it, and more recently Simon Gagne had an excellent run for the team, ranking tenth all-time in goals by a Flyer.
 But in between those two gentlemen, Tim Kerr was dominant.
-Injuries got in the way of what would have been a Hall of Fame career, but his totals (363 G, 287 A, 650 pts.
-In 601 games as a Flyer) are enough to make #12 all his.
+Injuries got in the way of what would have been a Hall of Fame career, but his totals (363 G, 287 A, 650 pts in 601 games as a Flyer) are enough to make #12 all his.

-#11 - A host of respectable Flyers such as Don Saleski have worn #11, but Travis Konecny has already passed them all and has a chance to be a very good player for a long time for the Orange and Black.
+#11 - A host of respectable Flyers such as Don Saleski have worn #11, but Travis Konecny has shot past the group, with room for more.

 #10 - This is John LeClair, and it’s not close.
 His 333 goals as a Flyer are fifth in club history, and the team hasn’t had a 50-goal scorer since he pumped out three of them in a row in the 90’s.

-#9 - Pelle Eklund and Bob “The Hound” Kelly are worth mentioning, but Ivan Provorov is the present and the future here.
-We’ll make the projection that he’ll continue to be great while wearing it.
+#9 - Pelle Eklund and Bob “The Hound” Kelly are worth mentioning, but Ivan Provorov gets the nod here, even if some of his promise has gone unfulfilled.